XavierChen24/Minesweeper-GIC/README.md

 1. Select the size of the grid.
 2. Enter the number of mines in the grid
 3. Select a square to reveal.
-4. When there are no more squares to reveal, git status
+4. When there are no more squares to reveal.
 5. YOU WIN!

 ## Brief explanation & assumptions